ZQiannnn/alfred-maven/readme.md

 - press <kbd>⌘</kbd> + <kbd>⏎</kbd> to copy gradle dependency.
 - press <kbd>⌥</kbd> + <kbd>⏎</kbd> to open dependency in browser.

-Search Mode:
+Search Mode (Any label can be replaced by '*',such as: * spring 5) :
 - `<artifactId>`
 - `<artifactId> <version>`
 - `<groupId> <artifactId> <version>`
-`Any label can be replaced by '*',such as: * spring 5.0 `

 ### Modules